OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-02-Transitioning-away-from-Jira-Lessons-learnt.md

 # Are GitHub issues the ideal solution ?

-Although GitHub provides features for [project management](https://github.com/features/project-management/) out of the box, we quickly realized those would not be sufficient for our needs.
+GitHub provides features for [project management](https://github.com/features/project-management/) out of the box but we quickly realized those would not be sufficient for our needs.

 ## Cross-organizations project boards